Ismail al-Azhari: Prime minister

 In 1954 al-Azhari became the Sudan's first prime minister.
 His government faced three major problems.
-The first was the critical constitutional question of the Sudan's relationship with Egypt.
-It soon became clear that the Sudanese people did not want to be tied closely to Egypt, and in his greatest act of statesmanship al-Azhari dramatically reversed the position which he had long advocated and, with the support of the principal political leaders, declared the Sudan independent on January 1, 1956.
+The first was the critical constitutional question of Sudan's relationship with Egypt.
+It soon became clear that the Sudanese people did not want to be tied closely to Egypt, and in his greatest act of statesmanship al-Azhari dramatically reversed the position which he had long advocated and, with the support of the principal political leaders, declared Sudan independent on January 1, 1956.

 Then al-Azhari was faced with the second problem, the task of organizing a permanent government.
 His principal opponent, the Umma Party, wanted a strong presidential system.
-Al-Azhari advocated a British parliamentary form of government, but he never resolved the issue during his tenure and the problem remained into the 1970s.
+Al-Azhari advocated for a British parliamentary form of government, but he never resolved the issue during his tenure and the problem remained into the 1970s.

-The third problem which confronted al-Azhari's government was the uniting of the black, non-Muslim Southern Sudanese with peoples and traditions very different if not opposed to the Arab, Muslim north.
-Neither by his background nor by his political convictions was al-Azhari sympathetic to the aspirations of the Southern Sudanese, and he sought to control the Southern Sudan by a combination of military and police repression on the one hand and negotiations and discussion on the other.
+The third problem which confronted al-Azhari's government was the uniting of the black, non-Muslim southern Sudanese with peoples and traditions very different if not opposed to the Arab, Muslim north.
+Neither by his background nor by his political convictions was al-Azhari sympathetic to the aspirations of the southern Sudanese, and he sought to control southern Sudan by a combination of military and police repression on the one hand and negotiations and discussion on the other.
 The failure of the policy became apparent in August 1955, when a mutiny in the Equatoria Corps precipitated disturbances throughout many of the districts in the south.
-Thereafter, relations between the Northern and the Southern Sudan remained the principal problem facing successive Sudanese governments.
-Their failure to meet Southern aspirations undermined their authority, just as it had drained al-Azhari's political strength.
+Thereafter, relations between northern and southern Sudan remained the principal problem facing successive Sudanese governments.
+Their failure to meet southern aspirations undermined their authority, just as it had drained al-Azhari's political strength.

 These and other problems began to weaken al-Azhari's coalition.
 His reversal on unity with Egypt undermined the political strength of the NUP by depriving it of its principal ideology.
 The mutiny in the south damaged al-Azhari's prestige.
 More importantly, the fragile alliance between the Khatmiyya sect and the NUP began to disintegrate, leaving the prime minister without the popular support he needed to rule effectively.
 As a result, he reformed his coalition into a "government of all talents" in February 1956, but then his former Khatmiyya supporters deserted to form the People's Democratic Party in June.
-In July he lost a vote of confidence in Parliament and resigned.
+In July he lost a vote of confidence in parliament and resigned.